In brief

 Key takeaways

-- 1Start with support by shape, then adjust the setup to the clay line, wall thickness, and test-bake results
+- 1Pick support by shape first (foil nest for curves, fiberfill for hollows, flat tile for slabs), then adjust to the clay line, wall thickness, and a test-bake

-- 2There is no one honest universal max size chart, because stability depends on even thickness, unsupported span, and weight
+- 2There is no universal max size chart.
+Stability depends on even thickness, unsupported span, and the weight resting on each part

-- 3For taller, heavier, or more projecting forms, test whether an armature improves stability before you commit to the final build
+- 3For taller, heavier, or projecting forms, build a foil or wire armature into a scrap test before committing to the real piece

-- 4Support and oven accuracy work together, so keep an oven thermometer in the setup for thicker or more complex forms
+- 4Support and oven accuracy work together.
+Keep a thermometer at tray height whenever the bake involves thicker or more complex forms

 A lot of warping and slumping shows up during cure, so support choice and real oven temperature matter before you judge the finished shape.
 Buttons warp, dishes slump, brooches flatten, and figurine caps lean when the support setup does not match the form in front of you.

-Sculpey’s baking guide and FAQs are clear about the basic logic: flat pieces can go on a tile or glass, shaped pieces often need a different support, and larger or more projecting sculptures may need fiberfill, foil, or an armature.
+Use the shape to choose the support: flat pieces can go on a tile or glass, curved pieces usually need a form, and larger or more projecting sculptures may need fiberfill, foil, or an armature.
 That is the framework to use for the lookbook, too.

 Match Support To The Shape, Not One Universal Max Size